Bicycling in Death Valley National Park

 Outfitter and Expeditions

 Spirit of the Mojave Mountain Biking Tour.
-Mountain bike into the heart of Death Valley during a six-day adventure through the national park with Spirit of the Mojave Mountain Biking Tour.
-The 110-mi journey includes accommodations (both camping and inns).
-Tours are $1,260 per person; bikes, tents, sleeping bags, helmets, and other gear may be rented for an additional price.
-Tours are available February-April and October only.
-800/596-2953 or 702/838-6966. www.escapeadventures.com.
+Mountain bike into the heart of Death Valley during a six-day adventure through the national park.
+The 110-mile journey (on single-track trails) includes accommodations (both camping and inns).
+Tours are $1,190 per person; bikes, tents, sleeping bags, helmets, and other gear may be rented for an additional price.
+Tours are available February–April and October only.
+Death Valley National Park, CA. 800/596–2953 or 702/838–6966. www.escapeadventures.com.

 Fodor's Trip Planning Ideas